Plant Propagation Methods and Techniques

 Cuttings and Rooting Plants

 This is the second most common form of plant propagation.
-But, it is sometimes
+At times, this

 A good candidate for cuttings, is a healthy plant, with young and soft wooded